Super Talent DG 16GB USB 2.0 Flash Drive

 Online Storage

-IDid you know that OneDrive now supports 10GB?
+Did you know that OneDrive now supports 10GB?
 It’s a backup option for the USB Flash Drive.
+As this is a free service, once it is abused, Microsoft wil reduce the storage capacity.

 The following two tabs change content below.